Covering the edges of a graph with perfect matchings: Main theorem

-In this section, we give a different way of combining two solutions for tight cut contractions, which is a crucial ingredient of \ref{main}.
+In this section, we give a different way of combining two solutions for tight cut contractions, which is a crucial ingredient of Theorem \ref{main}.
+We will construct a solution satisfying the properties (\ref{eq:partition_required}).
+We will focus on the first two conditions, since the last one is implied.
+Thus, it suffices to split each $y_{M_i^e}$ into terms $x_{K_{ij}^e}$ while also splitting each $t_{N_j^e}$ into terms $x_{K_{ij}}^e$.
 A similar approach appears in the proof of the matching polytope theorem in \cite{schrijver}.